The Digital Gateway to Europe: the Netherlands is a Leader in IT & Tech

 Dutch Digitalization Strategy

-In 2018, the Dutch government launched the Dutch Digitalization Strategy.
-The strategy takes a two-pronged approach of accelerating digitalization in sectors like healthcare, mobility energy and agrifood, and strengthening the foundation of digitalization in cybersecurity, privacy, digital skills and fair competition.
-And equipping everyone in the Netherlands with the right digital skills is one of the key principles underlying the Dutch Digitalization Strategy is boosting the Netherlands ambition to become Europe’s digital leader.
+The Dutch government’s ambitions for advancing IT & Tech are underscored in the Dutch Digitalization Strategy.
+The strategy takes a two-pronged approach of accelerating digitalization in sectors like healthcare, mobility, energy and agrifood, and strengthening the foundation of digitalization in cybersecurity, privacy, digital skills and fair competition.
+And equipping everyone in the Netherlands with the right digital skills is one of the key principles underlying the Dutch Digitalization Strategy.
+The tech-savvy Dutch are digital frontrunners who lead the way in embracing new digital applications, making the Netherlands a great test market for new concepts and products.